-A 2008 review of several studies found that 75 percent of people with both anxiety and AUD developed the former first.
-This indicates that the former may lead to alcohol dependence or abuse, more often than the other way around.
+A 2008 review of several studies2 found that 75 percent of people with both anxiety and AUD developed the former first.
+This indicates that anxiety may lead to excessive drinking or addiction, more often than the other way around.

-AUD might also cause anxiety.
-In a couple of smaller-scale studies, patients reported drastically decreased anxiety levels after treatment for AUD.
-That doesn’t necessarily mean that alcohol was the cause, but it does indicate that alcohol was a major contributing factor to its severity.
-In another study that followed a group of college students for seven years, anxiety disorders increased fourfold among those with alcohol dependence.
+But alcohol use disorder might also create anxiety where there wasn’t much before.
+In a couple of smaller-scale studies3 4, patients reported drastically decreased anxiety levels after treatment for AUD.
+That doesn’t necessarily mean that alcohol was the cause, but it does suggest that alcohol might make anxiety worse.

 Anxiety and Alcohol: A Vicious Cycle